life in the boarding houseThe Boarder's Guide

 What is the food like?

 There are three meals a day and there’s a tuck-shop at the school that’s open at morning tea and lunch.
 At breakfast you’ll have toast, cereals and fruit to choose from.
-Lunch will always have a hot option plus a selection of salads from the salad bar or you could make sandwiches.
+Lunch will always have a hot option.
 Dinner could be a roast, lasagne, curry, homemade pie or lots of other things.
 There’s a good variety and there are always options so you’ll never be hungry even if you don’t like the main meal being served.
 If you’re a vegetarian there’s always a meat-free option and we will also cater for any allergies.

 Who does my washing?